JavaFXpert/quantum-music-playground/README.md

+> Please note that it is ***not*** necessary to have prior knowledge of quantum computing in order to use Quantum Music Playground.
+We'll sneak in what you need to know as we go along, and will reference helpful (but not essential to internalize) resources.

 ## Introduction

 The Quantum Music Playground is a tool for composing music, as well as an enjoyable way of gaining intuition about quantum circuits and states.
 It is implemented as a Max for Live device in the Ableton Live 11 digital audio workstation (DAW).
-The following screenshot shows an Ableton Live Session View that contains [MIDI](https://en.wikipedia.org/wiki/MIDI) clips that play the well known song entitled *Twinkle Twinkle Little Star*.
+The following screenshot shows an Ableton Live Session View that contains [MIDI](https://en.wikipedia.org/wiki/MIDI) clips that play an arrangement of the well known song entitled *Twinkle Twinkle Little Star*.

 ![Twinkle song kick drum part](./images/twinkle_kick_screenshot.png)